-Over wintering tomato plants is a great way to continue growing your favorite varieties year-round.
+Over wintering tomato plants is a fantastic way to grow your favorite varieties year-round.
 Tomato plants are typically grown as warm-season crops and are considered annuals in most parts of the world.
 However, with proper care and attention, tomato plants can be overwintered and grown as perennials, providing a continuous supply of fresh tomatoes.

 Over wintering tomato plants involves moving them indoors before the first frost and providing them with the necessary conditions to survive the winter.
 This can be done by potting up the plants and moving them into a greenhouse, or by simply bringing them indoors and placing them near a sunny window.
 With the right care and attention, tomato plants can survive the winter and continue to produce fruit for many years.